chrsm/Yuescript/doc/docs/doc/control-flow/for-loop.md

 </YueDisplay>

-In addition, for loops support break with a return value, allowing the loop itself to be used as an expression that exits early with a meaningful result.
+In addition, for loops support break with return values, allowing the loop itself to be used as an expression that exits early with meaningful results.

 For example, to find the first number greater than 10: